 It’s a common misperception in the media and society that people with mental disabilities are prone to commit crimes.
 A 2016 analysis by Johns Hopkins University found that more than a third of all news stories related to mental disabilities were linked to violence despite the fact that few violent acts can be attributed to mental disability.

-A new study published in July in JAMA Psychiatry found that, in fact, people with mental illness are more likely to be the victims of crime rather than the perpetrators.
+A more recent study published in July of 2018 in JAMA Psychiatry found that, in fact, people with mental illness are more likely to be the victims of crime rather than the perpetrators.
 The study estimates that one-quarter of all mentally ill individuals are the victim of a crime each year.
 That’s higher than the rate of violent victimization in general.
 The study showed that the greatest increase in danger was from violent crime.
 Men diagnosed with a mental illness had a 76% increase in likelihood that they would be the victim of a violent crime while women’s risk went up nearly three-fold.

 These statistics, in contrast with data showing that those with mental illness make up a small number of violent offenders, demonstrate that there are greater risks that a mentally ill individual will be a crime victim than a criminal.
 Researchers hope that the study will improve understanding of the risk of victimization of the mentally ill and helped change public perception.